Thebinarymonster/thebinarymonster.github.io/index.md

 ## This is a poetry blog.
 What that means is that most Mondays there will be at least one new poem on this blog, so check back weekly.
 All the poems are/will be written by me.

+## However...
+### UPDATE 5-1-20
+Sorry I haven't been posting in a while.
+I'll try to get back to posting regularly, but it won't all be poems.
+You might find funny stories, recipies or other stuff here.
+So really, kind of random stuff.

 ## 10-14-19
 ## More to learn